UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 ### RTSTRUCT Support (Optional)

-If `--include_rtstructs` is enabled and an RTSTRUCT series is present alongside the CT and PET series' within each study folder, the RTSTRUCT `.dcm` file will be converted - using Plastimatch - into individual NIfTI masks, with optional renaming applied.
+If `--rtstruct_processing` is enabled and an RTSTRUCT series is present alongside the CT and PET series' within each study folder, the RTSTRUCT `.dcm` file will be converted - using Plastimatch - into individual NIfTI masks, with optional renaming applied.
+Additionally, output NIfTI masks will be converted into an RTSTRUCT series and saved in a dedicated '_rtstructs' directory alongside the output directory.

 ---